orangejuice/blog/data/activity/book-午夜的沉默-2010/record.en.md

   subtitle: (Austrian) Kafka / 2010 / Shanghai Sanlian Bookstore
 ---

-via tw Doudou: To live, one must have faith.
-Faith in what?
-In the rational inner connection of all things and moments, in the belief that life as a whole will continue forever, and in the nearest and farthest things. - Kafka's "Midnight Silence"
+Via Twitter by Dou Xiao Dou - To live, one must have beliefs.
+What to believe in?
+Believe in the reasonable internal connections of all things and all moments, trust that life as a whole will forever go on, trust in the closest things and the farthest things.
+— Kafka, "Silence of the Midnight"